 That’s why Washington’s second-biggest city is taking a whole new approach and putting relationships before punishment.

 It’s not clear yet how much this is doing to actually build better trust or even save money.
-But one idea is that it at least shows the homeless that there are people who want to help them rather than punish.
+But one idea is that it at least shows the homeless that there are people who want to help them rather than punish them.